When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Empirical Analysis of Benchmark Saturation

-\paragraph{Test set accessibility (public vs.\ private).} Public ($N=52$) and private ($N=8$) benchmarks exhibit similar saturation distributions.
+\paragraph{Accessibility and task design.} Public ($N=56$) and private ($N=4$) benchmarks exhibit similar saturation distributions.
 We find no statistically meaningful difference in $S_{\text{index}}$ between the two groups.
 Hiding test data does not appear to prevent saturation once benchmarks are widely adopted, rejecting hypothesis $H_1$.
+Output format is age-balanced ($p=0.40$).
+We observe no meaningful difference between closed-ended ($N=28$) and open-ended ($N=31$) benchmarks, suggesting that generation-based evaluation does not systematically preserve longer discriminative power.